W-David-Porter/acim/src/workbook/part-i/5-i-am-never-upset-for-the-reason-i-think/index.md

 ²Apply it [this idea] specifically to whatever you believe is the cause of your upset, using the description of the feeling in whatever term seems accurate to you.
 ³The upset may seem to be fear, worry, depression, anxiety, anger, hatred, jealousy or any number of forms, all of which [forms of upset] will be perceived as different. ⁴This [forms of upset are different] is not true.
 ⁵However, until you learn that form does not matter, each form [of upset] becomes a proper subject for the exercises for the day.
-⁶Applying the same idea to each of them [form of upset] separately is the first step in ultimately recognising they [forms of upset] are all the same.
+⁶Applying the same idea to each of them [form of upset] separately is the first step in ultimately recognizing they [forms of upset] are all the same.

 #::: details Substituted